Fazal-ur-Rehman assumes office of caretaker Sindh CM

 Later, the caretaker Sindh chief minister reached the Chief Minister House to formally assume the office of the provincial chief executive for the interim period of around two months.
 The officials of chief minister’s secretariat greeted him and a contingent of Sindh Police presented him the guard of honour.

-Those who attended the ceremony included Speaker Sindh Assembly Agha Siraj Khan Durrani, Deputy Speaker Shehla Raza, Director-General of Sindh Rangers Maj Gen Mohammad Saeed, Inspector General of Sindh Police AD Khowaja, Mayor Karachi Waseem Akhtar and Senator Saleem Zia.
+Those who attended the ceremony included Speaker Sindh Assembly Agha Siraj Khan Durrani, Deputy Speaker Shehla Raza, Director-General of Sindh Rangers Maj Gen Mohammad Saeed, Inspector General of Sindh Police AD Khowaja, Mayor Karachi Waseem Akhtar, Senator Saleem Zia, Provincial Ombudsman Asad Ashraf Malik, members of recently dissolved Sindh cabinet Nisar Khuhro, Saeed Ghani, Nasir Hussain, Shamim Mumtaz, provincial government secretaries, and other dignitaries.

+In a related development, the principal secretary to Sindh chief minister was changed a day before the new caretaker Sindh chief minister took office.
+Ejaz Ahmed Khan, the commissioner Karachi and a grade-21 govt official, has been posted as the new principal secretary to the chief minister.
+He replaced Muhammad Sohail Rajput who is another grade-21 govt official.
+The appointment of caretaker CM of the province came as the result of successful negotiations between outgoing chief minister Murad Ali Shah and Opposition Leader in outgoing Sindh Assembly Khawaja Izharul Hassan who reached a consensus decision on Thursday last.

+Later, the caretaker Sindh CM called on the Sindh Governor Mohammad Zubair at the Governor House.
+The Sindh governor greeted Fazal-ur-Rehman for assuming the position of caretaker Sindh CM.
+Zubair expressed the hope that new CM would perform his duties in best manner and would come up to the expectations of the people The meeting took into consideration steps being taken to hold general elections on July 25 in a fair, free, and just manner and provision of a level playing field to all contesting political parties enabling them to fully take part in the polls.
+The two also discussed steps to ensure the maintenance of law and order on the polling day and other issues of governance.

 KARACHI: Fazal-ur-Rehman, a former Sindh chief secretary, on Saturday assumed the office of caretaker chief minister of Sindh province following oath of the office at the ceremony at Sindh Governor House.
 Governor Mohammad Zubair administered him the oath in presence of the outgoing chief minister Syed Murad Ali Shah.